So You Want to Become a Copywriter?

 Beyond books, there are programs on copywriting published on what seems like a daily basis.
 While there are many good programs out there, there are also quite a few from imposters who "talk the talk," yet who've never "walked the walk."

-I like American Writers & Artists Inc. (AWAI) programs because the company has a 13-year history teaching copywriting and graphic design, and always goes to the top experts in their fields for their instructional content.
+I like American Writers & Artists Institute (AWAI) programs because the company has a 13-year history teaching copywriting and graphic design, and always goes to the top experts in their fields for their instructional content.
 Their programs include:

 - The Accelerated Program for Six-Figure Copywriting (the core course, and a must have!)